it-persona/Agema/README.md

 Develepment status
 =====================

-Front-End developing all basic pages on HTML5 & CSS3.
+Front-End development and designing all basic pages on HTML5 & CSS3.